Spike Mullins: Career

-Finally, in 1963, after encouragement from his wife, he sent some material to Max Bygraves, and received a positive reposes (and more importantly, got paid).
+Finally, in 1963, after encouragement from his wife, he sent some material to Max Bygraves, and received a positive response (and more importantly, got paid).
 As a result, Mullins finally managed to break into the writing profession.
-He soon found himself on the fringes of the sizeable and diffuse writing team for The Frost Report, together with the likes of Marty Feldman and Dick Vosburgh.
-The show was a focus for a significant amount of writing and performing talent who would go on to be extremely successful, being responsible, at least in part, for Monty Python and The Goodies, as well as The Two Ronnies.
+He soon found himself on the fringes of the sizeable and diffuse writing team for The Frost Report, together with Marty Feldman and Dick Vosburgh.
+The show was a focus for a significant amount of writing and performing talent who would go on to be successful, being responsible, at least in part, for Monty Python's Flying Circus and The Goodies, as well as The Two Ronnies.

-Of course, by this stage, Mullins was significantly older than the mostly Oxbridge-educated team that was around him.
-As such, he concentrated more on co-writing with the likes of Cryer (which included writing for Harry Secombe's solo vehicle, The Harry Secombe Show), and Colin Bostock-Smith on the Jim Davidson show Up the Elephant and Round the Castle.
+By this stage, Mullins was significantly older than the mostly Oxbridge-educated team that was around him.
+As such, he concentrated more on co-writing with Cryer (which included writing for Harry Secombe's solo vehicle, The Harry Secombe Show), and Colin Bostock-Smith on the Jim Davidson show, Up the Elephant and Round the Castle.
 He also contributed material to the game show Family Fortunes.
 He also wrote an autobiography, entitled Me, To Name But A Few.